naa23/Nayed-mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

-"Title of the Initiative"
+Soccer Fundamentals for Kids: Learning the Basics of the Beautiful Game

-Description: [A brief description of the initiative]
+Description: The initiative aims to develop children's fundamental soccer skills through a Soccer Skills Challenge.

-Goals: [List the goals or objectives of the initiative]
+Goals: The goals of the initiative are to improve children's physical coordination, promote teamwork and sportsmanship, and encourage an active lifestyle.

-Scope: [Define the scope of the initiative]
+Scope: The initiative will focus on children who have completed the Soccer 101 for Kids webclass and are interested in improving their soccer skills.

-Outcomes: [Describe the expected outcomes of the initiative]
+Outcomes: The expected outcomes of the initiative are improved soccer skills, better social skills, and increased physical activity.

-Deliverables: [List the expected deliverables of the initiative]
+Deliverables: The expected deliverables of the initiative include a set of soccer challenges, an online platform to access the challenges, and certificates of achievement for participants.

-Milestones: [List the major milestones and their timelines]
+Milestones: The major milestones for the initiative include developing the soccer challenges, building the online platform, launching the initiative, monitoring progress, and awarding certificates of achievement.

-Constraints: [Identify any constraints or limitations that may impact the initiative]
+Constraints: Constraints for the initiative include technical limitations for the online platform and the availability of team members to support the initiative.

-Assumptions: [List any assumptions made about the initiative]
+Assumptions: Assumptions made about the initiative include that participants have completed the Soccer 101 for Kids webclass and have access to the necessary technology to participate in the Soccer Skills Challenge.

-Risks: [List the potential risks and mitigation strategies]
+Risks: Risks for the initiative include technical issues with the online platform, low participation rates, and lack of interest from participants.

-Dependencies: [List any dependencies that may impact the initiative]
+Dependencies: Dependencies for the initiative include the completion of the Soccer 101 for Kids webclass and the availability of team members to support the initiative.

-Team: [Identify the team members and their roles in the initiative]
+Team: The team for the initiative includes a content developer, technical support team, marketing and communications team, project manager, and administrative support.

 # List epics related to this theme
 1. [Epic 1](documentation/templates/theme/initiatives/epics/epic_template.md)